Darren Roblyer, PhD

 BS, Johns Hopkins University

-Darren Roblyer is an associate professor of Biomedical Engineering and Electrical and Computer Engineering at Boston University.
+Darren Roblyer is a professor of Biomedical Engineering and Electrical and Computer Engineering at Boston University.
 His research focuses on translational diffuse optical imaging and spectroscopy.
 His group develops both wearables and frequency-domain near-infrared spectroscopy techniques to address unmet clinical needs in cancer, cardiovascular disease, and kidney disease.

 Prof. Roblyer received a B.S. in Biomedical Engineering from Johns Hopkins University in 2004, and received his Ph.D. in Bioengineering at Rice University in 2009.
 He was a Department of Defense Postdoctoral Fellow at the Beckman Laser Institute at the University of California, Irvine studying under Professor Bruce Tromberg prior to joining the faculty at Boston University in 2012.